Hi, I'm Angeline.

 Dr. Sue Johnson, Emotion Focused Therapy: Attachment Science in Practice Certificate

-Training by an innovator of EFT, Dr. Sue Johnson, to explore how focusing on client emotional experience leads to an expression of internal and attachment needs, and provides an avenue for growth.
+Training by an innovator of EFT, Dr. Sue Johnson, to explore how focusing on client emotional experience leads to an expression of internal needs, and provides an avenue for growth.

 The Buehler Institute, Sex Therapy Certificate